wotbrew/relic/doc/change-tracking.md

 You can `watch` any [query](query.md) or table.
 To enable change tracking `watch` [materializes](materialization.md) queries so the same memory/performance trade-offs apply.

+See the [cljidle](demos.md) demo for an example of change tracking with reagent.